 We are thrilled for your interest in the Pediatric Hospital Medicine (PHM) Fellowship!
-Our program is one the three PHM fellowships continuously accredited by the Academic Pediatric Association (APA), and was established in 2012.
+Our program is the oldest fellowship in the country and one of the very few PHM fellowships continuously accredited by the Academic Pediatric Association (APA), and was established in 2012.
 This is a two-year fellowship which exposes future Pediatric Hospitalists to a broad range of common and complex medical conditions in a culture of evidence based quality and safety of care.

 Cleveland Clinic has cared for infants, children, and adolescents since its doors first opened in 1921.
 That history of pediatric caregiving has blossomed into Cleveland Clinic Children’s standing today as one of America’s leading and largest providers of comprehensive pediatric care.
 Cleveland Clinic Children's is consistently ranked as one of the Best Children's Hospitals by US News & World Report.
 This reputation stems from premier programs in a wide range of subspecialties, including:

-- Rehabilitation, featuring one of the nation’s few freestanding rehab hospitals for pediatric patients and the world’s only Pediatric Pain Rehabilitation Program accredited by the Commission on Accreditation of Rehabilitation Facilities
+- Rehabilitation, featuring one of the nation’s few freestanding pediatric rehab hospitals, and the first pediatric specialty pain rehab program in the world to be accredited by the Commission on Accreditation for Rehabilitation Facilities (CARF).

-- Transplantation, offering the ability to perform any type of transplant — all solid organ types, dual-organ, multivisceral, cellular, and composite tissue — in pediatric patients • Gastroenterology, leveraging unsurpassed volume and expertise in pediatric inflammatory bowel disease
+- Transplantation, offering the ability to perform any type of transplant in pediatric patients

 - Cardiology and heart surgery, where pediatric specialists collaborate with their adult-care Cleveland Clinic colleagues to manage all aspects of the most complex cases of congenital heart disease and ensure superb continuity of care into adulthood

 - Surgery, offering a breadth and depth of surgical expertise and resources that few children’s hospitals can match

-The fellowships primary clinical setting is the Cleveland Clinic Children’s Hospital; a high-volume tertiary referral center with more than 300 pediatric medical and surgical specialists staff, 414 inpatient beds and 52 outpatient clinics; it is a busy hospital which provide over 590,000 outpatient visits, 13,000 hospital admissions, 11,000 surgeries, and accept over 1,600 hospital transfers per year.
-The fellows work closely with our experienced team of physicians, in the Main Campus and community Hospitals, who are genuinely invested in the education and career advancement of our fellows.
+The fellowships primary clinical setting is the Cleveland Clinic Children’s Hospital; a high-volume tertiary referral center with more than 300 pediatric medical and surgical specialists staff, 414 inpatient beds and 52 outpatient clinics; providing over 590,000 outpatient visits, 13,000 hospital admissions, 11,000 surgeries.
+The fellows work closely with our experienced team of physicians, at the Main Campus and community Hospitals, who are genuinely invested in the education and career advancement of our fellows.